 Education data tells stories and helps us discover the appropriate services to improve outcomes for any student.

 Josh provides support to DQC’s advocacy efforts to determine how data use benefits students in the classroom.
-He examines the quality of high school feedback reports and helps convene a wide array of partners to support effective data use.
+He examines the quality of state report cards and helps convene a wide array of partners to support effective data use.
 As a DQC associate, he is excited to have a home for his curiosity about education policy and passion for improving student outcomes.

 Before joining DQC in 2018, Josh proudly spent two years as an educator in District of Columbia Public Schools.
 While working in a traditional public school as well as a social-emotional learning–focused charter school, he grew curious about the policy levers that shape conditions in classrooms and communities.
 Josh then pursued graduate studies to better understand education policy in urban communities.